Rugby-Sillari penalties take Italians into World Cup knockout rounds

-(Reuters) - Italy advanced to the quarter-finals of the women's Rugby World Cup for the first time in their history on Sunday with a narrow 21-8 win over Japan in Pool B in Auckland.
+(Reuters) -Italy advanced to the quarter-finals of the women's Rugby World Cup for the first time on Sunday with a 21-8 win over Japan as Canada confirmed themselves as winners of Pool B with a 29-14 victory over the United States in Auckland.

-The Italians join hosts and defending champions New Zealand as well as Canada, England, France and Australia in booking their place in the competition's last eight.
+The Italians join hosts and defending champions New Zealand as well as Canada, England, France and Australia in booking their place in the competition's last eight while the United States also advance as one of the two best third-placed teams.

 The Italians went in front with nine minutes on the clock, Aura Muzzo bursting down the left flank before being stopped short of the line by the Japanese defence, only for Maria Magatti to pick up possession and score.